czan/wingman/README.md

 4. throw an exception, which will be thrown as the result of the `with-handler-fn` form

+5. invoke `unhandle-exception`, which will re-throw the exception from where it was caught

 Conceptually, options `1` and `2` process the error without unwinding the stack, and options `3` and `4` unwind the stack up until the handler.

+Option `5` is a special case, and will propagate the exception as if `dont-give-up` had never caught it.
+This can have some surprising effects, and should only be used in cases where the exception is required be propagated through normal JVM stack unwinding.
+The most common reason for this is for code which relies on exceptions to do feature detection.
+Normally `dont-give-up` could bypass those catch clauses, so the exception must be left unhandled.

 ## License